love-twirler/application-allows/retro-files/README.md

 Containerization Work hard in silence, let your success be your noise.
 NLP Cache Invalidation Automation Scalability Security Replica Set Data Science Content Delivery Network Frontend DevOps
+Scalability I find that the harder I work, the more luck I seem to have.
+Great things never come from comfort zones.
+Logging The only way to do great work is to love what you do.
+Stay hungry, stay foolish.
+Deployment If you can dream it, you can do it.
+Microservices Kubernetes Neural Networks React Framework Database RabbitMQ